annomroot/r-mail/README.md

 # R-mail
-Receive emails in your terminal
+Receive Emails in your terminal

 =--[ WELCOME ]-----------------------------------------------=